tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 1. On receipt of `ExtendedKeyUpdate(key_update_response)` the initiator derives a secret key based on the exchanged key shares.
 This message also serves as an implicit acknowledgment of the initiator's `ExtendedKeyUpdate(key_update_request)`, so no separate ACK is required.
 The initiator MUST update its receive keys and epoch value.
+The initiator MUST NOT defer derivation of the secrets.

 1. The initiator transmits an `ExtendedKeyUpdate(new_key_update)` message.
 This message is subject to DTLS retransmission until acknowledged.